-Elena ANGULO AGUADO (Ph-D) is a researcher at the Doñana Biological Station (CSIC) in Sevilla, Spain.
+Elena ANGULO AGUADO (Ph-D) is Associate Professor of Research at the Doñana Biological Station (CSIC) in Sevilla, Spain.
 Her main current line of research focuses on biological invasions and aims at understanding the impacts of invaders in natural communities and ecosystems.
 Her main model system is the Argentine ant invasion in the Western Mediterranean Basin.

-Raphaël BOULAY (Ph-D) is professor of Ecology at the University of TOURS, France and group leader at the Institute of Insect Biology.
-His main current researches concern the evolution of social behavior, the phenotypic and molecular adaptations of ants to their abiotic environment and consequences of urbanization on bees.
+Raphaël BOULAY (Ph-D) (1973 - 2018) was a professor of Ecology at the University of TOURS, France and group leader at the Institute of Insect Biology.
+His main current researches concerned the evolution of social behavior, the phenotypic and molecular adaptations of ants to their abiotic environment and consequences of urbanization on bees.

 Ana CARVAJAL MALDONADO is technician in the ant group of Seville since 2004.
 She is doing both laboratory and field experiments and also supervises the use of climatic chambers at the EBD.

 Xim CERDA (Ph-D) is Associate Professor of Research and group leader at the Doñana Biological Station a research institute of the Spanish National Research Council (Consejo Superior de Investigaciones Científicas).
 He is a community and evolutionary ecologist working with ants as model system.
 His main current research interest is the evolution of caste system in the thermophilous Cataglyphis desert ants and the ecological advantage of thermophyly.